-Determination of Death - Discontinuance of Resuscitation by a Paramedic
+Determination of Death - Discontinuation of Resuscitation

-- 1. A Paramedic may discontinue resuscitation if, prior to transport: - a.
+- 1. A Paramedic may discontinue resuscitative efforts/ CPR if, prior to transport: - a.
 The patient has suffered cardiac arrest. - b.
 The Paramedic has attempted and documented the resuscitative efforts specified in the Asystole Protocol including successful endotracheal intubation, IV access, and IV administration of Epinephrine. - c.
+The resuscitative efforts were unsuccessful after at least 20 minutes of ALS care; and - d.
+The patient meets the following criteria: - Unresponsiveness - Apnea - The absence of a palpable pulse at the carotid site - Bilaterally fixed and dilated pupils; and - Asystole determined in two (2) leads on an electrocardiograph, except in cases of trauma

+Note: Slow, wide complex agonal complexes are considered a variant of asystole

-The resuscitative efforts were unsuccessful; and - d.
-The patient meets the following criteria: - Unresponsiveness - Apnea - The absence of a palpable pulse at the carotid site - Bilaterally fixed and dilated pupils; and - Asystole determined in two (2) leads on an electrocardiograph in accordance with the American Heart Association guidelines, except in cases of trauma or when presented with a standard form or identification evidencing a patient's desire not to be resuscitated in accordance with KRS 311.623 (DNR regulation). - 2.
-A Paramedic may discontinue resuscitation initiated by someone if: - a.
-The patient has suffered cardiac arrest; - b.
-The patient meets the following criteria: - Unresponsiveness - Apnea - The absence of a palpable pulse at the carotid site - Bilaterally fixed and dilated pupils; and - Asystole determined in two (2) leads on an electrocardiograph in accordance with the American Heart Association guidelines, except in cases of trauma or when presented with a standard form or identification evidencing a patient's desire not to be resuscitated in accordance with KRS 311.623 (DNR regulation). - c.
-The Paramedic shall determine, in addition, that one (1) or more of the following factors or conditions exist: - Lividity of any degree - Rigor mortis of any degree (In the non-hypothermic patient) - The presence of venous pooling in the body - Damage or destruction of the body which is incompatible with life, or - A standard form or identification evidencing a patient's desire not to be resuscitated in accordance with KRS 311.623 (DNR regulation).
+- 2. An EMS provider may discontinue resuscitative efforts/ CPR if, prior to transport: - a.
+The patient has suffered cardiac arrest. - b.
+The patient meets all of the following criteria: - i.
+Unresponsiveness - ii.
+Apnea - iii.
+The absence of a palpable pulse at the carotid site - iv.
+Bilaterally fixed and dilated pupils - v.
+The EMS provider is presented a standard form or identification evidencing a patient s desire not to be resuscitated in accordance with KRS 11.62 (DNR regulation) or 201 KAR 9:4 0 (MOST regulation)

+The EMS provider discovers that one (1) or more of the following factors or conditions exist:

+- 1. Lividity of any degree - 2.
+Rigor mortis of any degree (In the non-hypothermic patient) - The presence of venous pooling in the body - 4.
+Damage or destruction of the body which is incompatible with life (such as decapitation, hemicorpectomy, evisceration of heart or lungs, body burned beyond recognition, or in ury that does not allow resuscitative efforts to be performed) - c.
+The EMS provider shall make reasonable efforts to contact the on duty MEDICAL CONTROL for approval and authorization to discontinue resuscitative efforts d.
+If a paramedic is not available on scene but another qualified EMS provider is able to determine that the conditions of a and b above are met, the provider shall contact online medical control to request resuscitative efforts be withheld based on medical futility.
+In this case, the urisdiction s coroner shall be called and make the final pronouncement of death.
+The EMS provider must remain with the patient until death is pronounced and observe for any changes in condition.